Index to the Collection

 Frederick (Fred) Almgren (1933-1997), is pictured in December, 1983, possibly at Princeton University, where the geometric analyst spent most of his mathematical career, or possibly at Indiana University in Bloomington, where Halmos was a professor at the time, or possibly somewhere else ....

-Warren Ambrose (1914-1995) in 1958 (black and white photo printed July 15, 1958) and in March, 1990 (at center front in the group photo below).
-Ambrose, who spent most of his career at M.I.T., was a mathematical "brother" of Halmos, sharing Ph.D. advisor Joseph Doob (1910-2004) (at upper right in the group photo below) at the University of Illinois, Urbana-Champaign, during the late 1930s.
+Warren Ambrose also appears in the group photo above (center front) taken in March, 1990.
+Ambrose, who spent most of his career at M.I.T., was a mathematical "brother" of Halmos, sharing Ph.D. advisor Joseph Doob (1910-2004) (at upper right in the group photo above) at the University of Illinois, Urbana-Champaign, during the late 1930s.
 Halmos completed his degree in 1938 and Ambrose in 1939.
 David Blackwell (1919-2010), at lower right in the group photo, also completed his Ph.D. with Doob at Illinois at about the same time, in 1941.
-The group gathered at the home of Joseph and Elsie Doob at 208 W. High Street in Urbana, Illinois, in March of 1990 in the photo below consisted of
+The group gathered at the home of Joseph and Elsie Doob at 208 W. High Street in Urbana, Illinois, in March of 1990 in the photo above consisted of

 David Blackwell spent most of his career at Howard University and the University of California, Berkeley.
 Joseph Doob was a probabilist and measure theorist who had a long career at the University of Illinois, where Halmos, Ambrose, and Blackwell were his first three Ph.D. students.
 Donald Burkholder is a longtime University of Illinois mathematics professor and member of the UIUC Center for Advanced Study, now emeritus.
 Statistician Colin Blyth, who had been professor of mathematics at the University of Illinois from 1950 to 1974, probably would have been visiting Urbana from Kingston, Ontario, Canada, where he had retired as a professor at Queen's University in 1987.
 We thank Frank Miles of California State University, Dominguez Hills, who grew up in Urbana and whose brother was in the same high school class as the Doobs' son Steve, for identifying the Doobs' home in the photo above.
 We are grateful to Joseph Rotman of UIUC as well for the information he provided about the "House of Probability."